MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-Teams-interact.md

 Users hosted on Exchange Online Dedicated (Legacy) must be synchronized to Azure Active Directory on Microsoft 365 or Office 365.
 They can create and join teams and channels, add and configure tabs and bots, and make use of the chat and calling features.
 However, they cannot modify profile pictures, manage meetings, access outlook contacts, or manage connectors.

 > [!IMPORTANT]
-> For integration with on-premises, it's highly recommended that you have an Exchange full Classic Hybrid deployment with Exchange Server 2016 or later to meet the requirements below.
+> For integration with on-premises, it's highly recommended that you have an Exchange full Classic Hybrid deployment with Exchange Server 2016 or later.
+Modern Hybrid support is limited to Free/Busy and will not provide calender integration from Teams to mailboxes on-premises for example.
 For more information about setting up a hybrid deployment, see [Exchange Server hybrid deployments](https://docs.microsoft.com/exchange/exchange-hybrid).

 Users with mailboxes hosted on-premises must be synchronized to Azure Active Directory.
 They can make use of all the features in the above scenario, but additionally, they can manage meetings if the requirements listed on [Requirements for mailboxes hosted on-premises](#requirements-for-mailboxes-hosted-on-premises) section are met.